Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 ## Design Considerations for Future Extension

 - Default gateway for host system (AKS Kubernetes nodes and OS level communication)
-- Routing tables and UDR for AKS host system
+- Customer owned firewalls and proxies, and how to integrate with them
-- Customer owned firewalls and proxies
+- Level 4 CA certificate integration for outbound traffic via customer proxies and firewalls
 - Mutual TLS between reverse proxies

 ## Future Planned Additions in this Sample:

 - Wildcard sub-domain redirection: some of the domains required for Azure Arc K8S are documented in the form of wildcard subdomains (*.his.arc.azure.com, *.arc.azure.com, *.data.mcr.microsoft.com, *.guestnotificationservice.azure.com).
-Currently implemented using SNI dynamic forward proxy in Envoy.
+Currently implemented using SNI dynamic forward proxy in Envoy on L4 out to the internet.
-- Level 4 connected (local) container registry for all required container images, including a copy of public images like Envoy and Mosquitto
+- Level 4 connected (local) container registry for all required container images, including a copy of public images like Envoy and Mosquitto.
-- Mosquitto bridging through reverse proxy
+- Mosquitto bridging through reverse proxy and no longer directly between layers.